 If you see flames coming out of anywhere in your car, pull over right away This may seem like common sense, but you would be shocked to learn that many people will keep driving while their vehicles are on fire.
 Don't worry about driving to your local firehouse, because you could endanger yourself or others, so just get off the road and call 911.

-We strive to bring you relative content from Mr. B's Paint & Body, Inc. in NM.
+We strive to bring you relative content from Rocco's Collision Center - Snyder in PA.

 Sources: NHTSA, AARP and IIHS